anthonydubis/Robotics/Robotics/HW4/README.txt

 This file should be placed in the same dir as the MATLAB program and then the MATLAB program directs the robot to follow the path specified.
 The MATLAB function, hw4_team_04( R ), is run by passing in the robot instance as normal.
-It looks for the path.txt, which is a hardcoded filename.
+It looks for the path.txt, which is a hardcoded filename within the function.